 - Collagen also seems to make a clinically significant difference in protecting and improving the intestinal health of people with compromised digestive tracts, on a cellular level.

-Like everything else, too much collagen (more than 1 to 2 scoops daily) is not recommended for most people, and it is also possible to have adverse reactions to collagen from a GI standpoint.
+Like everything else, too much collagen (more than 1 to 2 scoops daily) is not recommended.